Who are we?

 - Research and statistical analysis;

-- Communication about our grants, support for churches, church tourism, membership, awards schemes, fundraising and other activities that we think may be of interest to you, including training events; and
+- Communication about our grants, support for churches, church tourism, maintenance services, membership, awards schemes, fundraising and other activities that we think may be of interest to you, including training events; and

 Personal data provided to us will be used for the purposes outlined at the time of collection or registration in accordance with the preferences you express.